 Stearic acid monolayer formation during compression (KSV NIMA MicroBAM)

 For more information, see:

-KSV NIMA offers two different Brewster Angle Microscopy models.
-Both of the models can be combined with KSV NIMA L&LB Troughs.
+KSV NIMA offers the Micro Brewster Angle Microscopy model.
+It can be combined with KSV NIMA L&LB Troughs.